rpj/spring83/README.md

 Pass --no-minify and/or --no-shorten to disable these behaviors.
 To also shorten Springboard links, pass --shortenBoardLinks true

-To mark your board to NOT be shared with other federated servers, pass --doNotShare true
+By default, boards will be marked to NOT be shared with other federated hosts.
         This adds at least 42 bytes.
+To instead mark your board to be shared, pass: --share true
 ```

 Available on [Docker Hub as `0l0lol/putnew`](https://hub.docker.com/r/0l0lol/putnew/tags) to